 Getting all employees to consent in writing is first prize.
-The consent must be properly worded and can take the form of a:
+The consent must be properly worded and can take the form of:

-- written consent to monitor clause for new appointments for inclusion in your existing employment contract.
+- a written consent to monitor clause for new appointments for inclusion in your existing employment contract.

-The reasons for having properly worded consents are as follows:
+There are good reasons for having properly worded consents.

 If you don’t have consent to monitor

-- Policy for call centre staff [not part of bundle] (to regulate the company’s monitoring of call centre personnel);
+- Policy for call centre staff (to regulate the company’s monitoring of call centre personnel).

 - A properly worded visitor sign in sheet and notice at the entrance to the company building where CCTV cameras are used on company premises.